Bearer/php-agent/README.md

   - In application/json response body: Any value of "authorization" key in response payload will be replaced with "[FILTERED]" (e.g., { "name": "John", "authorization": "granted" } will be sent to the Bearer dashboard as { "name": "John", "authorization": "[FILTERED]" }

 - `stripSensitiveRegex` - A regular expression that will be used to sanitize any _value_ in headers, query string parameters or response body.
 Bearer will check all the values sent in the request or response and will replace matching patterns with "[FILTERED]".

+### FAQ

+**Question:** My project already have Symfony HttpClient, need I install php curl extension ?

+**Answer:** Yes, Bearer Agent only handle curl requests so you need to enable the extension.